You’re a business owner with a stable business growing at a moderate pace.

 In many cases, factoring isn’t just for plugging short-term gaps.
 Invoice financing could help you pounce on opportunities, including those that could grow your business dramatically.

 Let’s say your company is bringing in $50,000 a month.
 Then you come across a potential new customer, a big company that could help your small business grow faster.

 But taking on the job would require using three months of your income.
 Plus, your potential new customer is a big corporation that can dictate not-so-favorable terms.
 This could include making you wait 60 days before paying for your services or products.
 This new customer could tell you: ‘Either you accept our terms or we will find someone else who will.’

 With invoice factoring, this wouldn’t be a problem.

 You could take on the big job without worrying about not having enough funds for payroll and other needs and for other small jobs.
 So you’re able to maintain your current customer base, but still be in a position to find and serve bigger customers that could help your business grow.

-3. Factoring helps you invest for growth
+3. Invoice factoring helps you invest for growth

 Having the financing tool for addressing short-term needs makes it easier for you to focus on long-term, strategic goals.